HenriPodolski/markee/README.md

 * Catch Strg + S key combination by showing a toast not telling that auto save is active
 * Implement sync to git repository
 * Implement settings file to save git credentials in .markee file in JSON format
-* Implement settings view to edit settings in .markee file undo/redo for file system and file operations (and sync with store)
+* Implement settings view to edit settings in .markee file undo/redo for file system and file operations (+ sync with store)

-**Features:**
+### Features:
 let people write markdown or rte sync between devices works offline
 ## Expansion phase 1
 - [ ] Markdown editing mode (source code)
 - [ ] Implement .markee config file to serialize and save last state